django-cms/docs/docs/introduction/05-apphooks.rst

 Refresh the page, and you'll find that the Polls application is now available directly from the new django CMS page.

+This apphook's primary view is handled by the class `polls.views.IndexView`.
+This view then is in full control for rendering that page, just like a normal Django view would do.

 ..  important::

     Don't add child pages to a page with an apphook.

     The apphook "swallows" all URLs below that of the page, handing them over to the attached application.
 If you have any child pages of the apphooked page, django CMS will not be able to serve them reliably.